lrusso/ClassroomPhaser/README.md

 * All the image and audio content can be stored within the script in Base64 format.

-* At the moment, the script allows courses with up to 5 classes.
+* At the moment, Classroom Phaser allows courses with up to 5 classes.